Imbruvica (Ibrutinib)

 What If You Miss a Dose?

-If you miss a dose and it’s more than 12 hours until your next scheduled dose, take the missed dose as soon as possible, then continue with your regular schedule.
-If it’s almost time for your next dose, skip the missed dose and take the next one at the usual time.
+If you miss a dose and it's more than 12 hours until your next dose, take the missed dose as soon as possible.
+If it's almost time for your next dose, skip the missed dose and continue with your regular schedule.
+Do not take a double dose.

-Important: Never take a double dose to make up for a missed dose.
-Do not change your dose or stop taking Imbruvica until your doctor tells you to.
+Important: Never double the dose to make up for a missed dose.

 Available Tablet Strengths